What you told us

-In 2018, 96.2 per cent of respondents rated their neighbourhood or community as a very or fairly safe place to live.
-There has been an increase to 42.3 per cent for those who are "very" or "slightly" worried about being a victim of crime (in general).
+In 2019, 94.4 per cent of respondents rated their neighbourhood or community as a very or fairly safe place to live.
+There has been an increase to 43.4 per cent (from 42.3 per cent in 2018) for those who are "very" or "slightly" worried about being a victim of crime (in general).

 Satisfaction with council services

-63 per cent of respondents were satisfied overall with Council Services and this score is lower than last year (73%).
+63 per cent of respondents were satisfied overall with Council Services and this score is the same as last year.
 Participants were also asked if they were more or less satisfied with our services than they were last year.
-59.8 per cent of participants stated that their level of satisfaction had increased or remained about the same.
+62.5 per cent of participants stated that their level of satisfaction had increased or remained about the same.